 PSSSB Veterinary Inspector Exam Pattern 2026

-The PSSSB Veterinary Inspector written exam is a pen-and-paper assessment consisting of two distinct segments: Part A and Part B. The comprehensive curriculum evaluates candidates on General Awareness, Language proficiency, Mental Aptitude, and core Veterinary subjects.
+The PSSSB Veterinary Inspector written test is a pen-and-paper assessment divided into two distinct parts: Part A and Part B. The examination comprehensively covers General Awareness, Language proficiency, Mental Aptitude, and core Subject-Specific knowledge.

 - There are two parts in the exam.